Developer Guide

 edit 1 h/johnlimm

-Expected: The first contact’s telegram handle is updated.
+Expected: The first contact’s Telegram handle is updated.
 All other fields remain unchanged.
 The success message shows the edited person’s details.

 -